 Laura Sewall is the director of the Coastal Center at Shortridge and Bates–Morse Mountain Conservation Area, a 600-acre research, education and conservation area on the Maine coast.
 She earned a doctorate in visual psychology and neuroscience from Brown University, and this essay is adapted from her chapter in Ecopsychology: Science, Totems and the Technological Species (MIT Press, 2012).

 ‘Between Two Rivers’

-The photographs accompanying this essay, taken by Will Ash of the college’s Imaging and Computing Center, appear in the photo book Between Two Rivers: A Year at Bates–Morse Mountain Conservation Area.
+The photographs by Will Ash that accompany this essay appear in the photo book Between Two Rivers: A Year at Bates–Morse Mountain Conservation Area.